onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 A cooperative collective intelligence of parts that gives rise to a higher order entity

-our destiny is to jail break / take control of the matrix and become its architects
+our destiny is to jail break / take control of the matrix and become its architects The matrix is a 2d array where one of the dimensions is the most important problems and the other dimension is the best solutions/proposals - an ordering of problems along with an ordering of prescriptions - and we would be constantly reordering all these arrays - like a global kanban of kanbans
+What if Neo was the one to formalize and construct and align the matrix?
+This is how we jailbreak the simulation - by taking conscious control of it Show your matrix t-shirt
+What if we applied total ordering to a total ordering?
+We’d get a 2d matrix!
+And we could go many more levels and dimensions deeper!
+As deep and recursive as the societal stack can support!
+One dimension is descriptions of the thing, another is proposals, another is how to even think about this problem and what are the rules of this specific game, etc.
+Fractal gradients - after showing the first 2 dimensions of the matrix (ordered problems and ordered things of relevance & sub-problems) - but wait there's more!
+3rd dimension

 the greatest "as a service" - Telos & meaning as a service